corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 ### The Solana notary program

-The notary program (`notary95bwkGXj74HV2CXeCn4CgBzRVv5nmEVfqonVY`) runs on Solana and is administered by R3 Ltd.
+The notary program (`notary95bwkGXj74HV2CXeCn4CgBzRVv5nmEVfqonVY`) runs on Solana and is administered by R3.
 It maintains the following on-chain accounts, all implemented as Program Derived Addresses (PDAs):

 * **`CordaTxAccount`**: Created for each notarised Corda transaction.
 Stores a 128-bit bitset in which each bit